Panzer I: Development history

-The post-World War I Treaty of Versailles of 1919 prohibited the design, manufacture and deployment of tanks within the Reichswehr.
+After World War I, the Treaty of Versailles of 1919 prohibited the design, manufacture and deployment of tanks within the Reichswehr.
 Paragraph Twenty-four of the treaty provided for a 100,000-mark fine and imprisonment of up to six months for anybody who "[manufactured] armored vehicles, tanks or similar machines, which may be turned to military use".

 Despite the manpower and technical limitations imposed on the German Army by the Treaty of Versailles, several Reichswehr officers established a clandestine general staff to study World War I and develop future strategies and tactics.
 Although at first the concept of the tank as a mobile weapon of war met with apathy, German industry was encouraged to look into tank design, while quiet cooperation was undertaken with the Soviet Union.
 There was also minor military cooperation with Sweden, including the extraction of technical data that proved invaluable to early German tank design.
 As early as 1926 the German companies Krupp, Rheinmetall and Daimler-Benz were contracted to develop prototype tanks armed with a 75 mm cannon.
 These were designed under the cover name Großtraktor (large tractor) to veil the true purpose of the vehicle.
 By 1930 a light tank armed with rapid-fire machineguns was to be developed under the cover name Leichttraktor (light tractor).
 The six produced Großtraktor were later put into service for a brief period with the 1 Panzer Division; the Leichttraktor remained in testing until 1935.